ABOUT ISABEL

 Blind Faith, my newest documentary, is somewhat of a detour from previous work.
 It took 15 years of filming to complete this personal film about my daughter, Anna, and her blind father, David.

 Anna has not only influenced my work as a filmmaker, she has also inspired me to look at the city in a different way—through the eyes of a child.
 For several years, I have been conducting “unofficial tours” to teach children about architecture because I believe it is a wonderful first step toward neighborhood preservation.
 It is really amazing to see how a child’s attention to her/his own neighborhood sharpens just by looking at buildings.
 They begin to develop enthusiasm and concern about their own neighborhoods and to notice what makes their streets unique and special.
 They start to feel good about their community and care about making it cleaner, safer, and more beautiful.
 Urban Animals, my first children’s book about architecture, was my way of jump-starting this appreciation for our built environment.
 Children learn architectural terms by looking carefully at animals on buildings throughout New York City.
-Followed by Building Stories, Urban Animals of Washington, D. C., and most recently Counting Colorful Shapes-Art Deco Style, these books teach children to observe their surroundings and to appreciate the beauty around us.
-It seems so important that this pride and caring of place start early!
+Building Stories, Urban Animals of Washington, D. C., Counting Colorful Shapes: Art Deco Style, and most recently Deco Design: Miami Beach Style followed-— all books to teach children to observe their surroundings and appreciate the beauty around us.
+It is so important that this neighborhood pride and care of place start early!

 "What Jane Jacobs was to the 1960s, Isabel Hill may well be to the 1990s—the provider of common sense urban analysis that sends conventional city planners scurrying for cover.
 Her hour-long video documentary, Made in Brooklyn, effectively challenges and refutes current conventional wisdom promoting service sector development at the expense of urban manufacturing."